Working with a web development company using Scrum

-So, they liked Scrum, but wanted everything up front, formal change management and very detailed, documented requirements.
+So, they liked Scrum but wanted everything up front, formal change management, and very detailed, documented requirements.
 And, when it came to delivery, they would go off and create website assets that they would demonstrate on their timeline.
-From my experience this means that after a large number of meetings, teams would go dark for long periods of time, and then would demo something that really did not deliver on my actual needs, but did deliver to the requirements.
+From my experience, this means that after a large number of meetings, teams would go dark for long periods of time, and then would demo something that really did not deliver on my actual needs, but did deliver to the requirements.

 This did not sound like Scrum to me.

 And we wanted to go one step further.
 Not only did we want to use Scrum we wanted to both provide a Product Owner and embed a development person from Scrum.org in the team.
 This approach was VERY different from anything these web agencies had experienced.
 They all saw Scrum.org as the distant client who was going to receive work from them, not as an active participant in the process.
-But we all know that this approach is likely to fail, costing more time and effort as we, as a team, navigate unknowns, manage integrations and introduce opportunity, even if those are not covered through the upfront fixed requirements.
+But we all know that this approach is likely to fail, costing more time and effort as we, as a team, navigate unknowns, manage integrations and introduce opportunities, even if those are not covered through the upfront fixed requirements.
 The reality is that the only way to manage this risk is to have a team that includes not only all technical skills, but also the right business background, and some of those people are from Scrum.org.

 Using Scrum is good for both parties.

 One of the biggest reasons why Agile and Scrum have become popular is that by frequently delivering software you reduce risk.
-The business / customer sees real progress and makes decisions based on working software.
-No paper reports, updated Gantt charts, or Powerpoints.
-And, the Development Team does not waste time building features the customer in the end does not want (anymore).
+The business/customer sees real progress and makes decisions based on working software.
+No paper reports updated Gantt charts or Powerpoints.
+And, the Development Team does not waste time building features the customer, in the end, does not want (anymore).
 Scrum is an elegant way to ensure transparency and accountability in frequent bursts of focused activity.
 So why was it so hard for a web development company to adopt this model?

 It seems that it all boils down to trust.
 Many of the web agencies we spoke to did not trust that Scrum.org would support this transparent delivery approach, and would not be willing to talk through the budgetary impact of changes.
-Yes, we said we would, but when push comes to shove history has led us to believe that the exposure of problems, unknowns and risks will mean we, the client would be disappointed and stop the project or demand more than what was budgeted.
-After all, the standard approach to web development is hook the client – build something and then get the next phase which would be all about finally building the right project, based on experience of the first delivery which never really worked.
-And, if done correctly, a web project will keep both parties involved at least twice as long as the initial estimates because of documented changes and environment issues.
+Yes, we said we would, but when push comes to shove history has led us to believe that the exposure of problems, unknowns, and risks will mean we, the client would be disappointed and stop the project or demand more than what was budgeted.
+After all, the standard approach to web development is to hook the client – build something and then get the next phase which would be all about finally building the right project, based on the experience of the first delivery which never really worked.
+And, if done correctly, a web project will keep both parties involved at least twice as long as the initial estimates because of documented changes and environmental issues.